 The condition is typically manageable and harmless, and mostly cosmetic.
 It has a few types that include melasma and age spots.
-Melasma typically causes larger spots than age spots, but both can affect your skin tone.
+Melasma usually causes larger spots than age spots, but both can affect your skin tone.

 You develop hyperpigmentation when you have an overproduction of the pigment in your skin called melanin, which gives your skin color.
 This condition can occur for several reasons, some need treatment more than others.